-- (12) A judge shall not disclose or use, for any purpose unrelated to judicial duties, nonpublic information\ acquired in a judicial capacity. - (13) With the exception of the rules for expanded media coverage of appellate court proceedings, a judge should prohibit broadcasting, televising, recording, or taking photographs in the courtroom and areas immediately adjacent thereto during sessions of court or recess between sessions, except that a judge may authorize: - (a) the use of electronic or photographic means for the presentation of evidence, for the perpetuation of a record, or for other purposes of judicial administration; - (b) the broadcasting, televising, recording, or photographing of investitive, ceremonial, or naturalization proceedings; - (c) the photographic or electronic recording and reproduction of appropriate court proceedings under the following conditions: - (i) the means of recording will not distract participants or impair the dignity of the proceedings; - (ii) the parties have consented, and the consent to being depicted or recorded has been obtained from each witness appearing in the recording and reproduction; - (iii) the reproduction will not be exhibited until after the proceeding has been concluded and all direct appeals have been exhausted; and - (iv) the reproduction will be exhibited only for instructional purposes in educational institutions.
+(11) A judge shall not disclose or use, for any purpose unrelated to judicial duties, nonpublic information\ acquired in a judicial capacity.

+(12) A judge should prohibit broadcasting, televising, recording, or taking photographs in the courtroom and areas immediately adjacent thereto during sessions of court or recess between sessions, except that a judge may authorize:

+(a) the use of electronic or photographic means for the presentation of evidence, for the perpetuation of a record, or for other purposes of judicial administration;

+(b) the broadcasting, televising, recording, or photographing of investitive, ceremonial, or naturalization proceedings;

+(c) the photographic or electronic recording and reproduction of appropriate court proceedings under the following conditions:

+(i) the means of recording will not distract participants or impair the dignity of the proceedings;

+(ii) the parties have consented, and the consent to being depicted or recorded has been obtained from each witness appearing in the recording and reproduction;

+(iii) the reproduction will not be exhibited until after the proceeding has been concluded and all direct appeals have been exhausted; and

+(iv) the reproduction will be exhibited only for instructional purposes in educational institutions.